jillkuchman/pizza/README.md

 April 17, 2015

 ###Description
-This app allows the user to order different types of pizza..
+This app allows the user to order different types of pizza.

 ###Use and Editing
 You can use and/or edit this application by:<br />